-According to the National Institute on Drug Abuse, more than 64,000 Americans died from drug overdoses in 2016, and over half of those involved opioids.
-In 2015, Georgia saw 1,307 drug overdose deaths, and 900 of them (68%) were due to opioids, including heroin, according to the Georgia Prevention Project.
+According to the National Institute on Drug Abuse, more than 93,000 Americans died from drug overdoses in 2020, and over half of those involved opioids.
+In 2020, 67% of drug overdose deaths in Georgia were related to opioids (1,309 total) according to the Georgia Department of Public Health.
 As this serious issue grows, it’s important to be aware of the laws around this issue, signs of an overdose and what you should do in a life-threatening situation.

 Georgia 911 Medical Amnesty Law